HONG KONG (Reuters) - Hong Kong is losing its appeal as a convention destination as crowded hotels triple room rates during big events.

 The average room rate was $190 for the first half of 2012, not far from Singapore’s $210 and nearly double Shanghai’s $100, according to tourism boards in the three cities.

-During a jewellery exhibition in September, some three-star hotels tripled rates, while some four-star hotels doubled prices, data from local travel agency Million Tour Ltd showed.
+During a jewelry exhibition in September, some three-star hotels tripled rates, while some four-star hotels doubled prices, data from local travel agency Million Tour Ltd showed.

 Allen Ha, chief executive of convention center AsiaWorld-Expo, said convention planners turned off by high-cost Hong Kong had mentioned Shanghai and Singapore as potential alternatives.